bayridgeboy/holodnak-impact-index/README.md

 2. Use the search box to filter or compare multiple people (comma-separated).
 3. Click table headers to sort; click a row for detailed rationale.

+## Suggest a Name

+To suggest a new person for evaluation, please open an [issue](../../issues) or submit a pull request on GitHub with the name and any relevant details.
+Suggestions are welcome!

 ## Data

 All data is stored in `data.json`.
 You can add or edit people and their scores directly in this file.